natanshalva/Laravel-install/README.md

 7 - Option - Install Git and commit all files for good start

-8 - Optional - Create virtualHost
+8 - Option - Create virtualHost

 ## Setup